Seeking an Expungement

 If you were charged or convicted of a crime years ago, you might be struggling to overcome the stigma of having a criminal record.
 This often comes up during a background check when you apply for jobs or try to rent an apartment.
 Employers and landlords can end up with a false impression of you because of one mistake or misunderstanding in your past.
 Your record could also create hurdles before a background check if you are asked to disclose past arrests or convictions on an application.
 By simply checking a box, you may be disregarded by hiring managers and loan officers.
 Not to mention, criminal convictions can impact other aspects of your life, including child custody and immigration.

 One of the ways in which you can attempt to remove the hurdle of a criminal record is to speak with our expungement lawyers in Charlotte, NC regarding whether or not your conviction or prior charges can be erased.
-Contact Randall & Stump, PLLC at (980) 237-4579 to discuss expungement in Charlotte, NC and other aspects of the criminal justice process.
+Contact Randall & Stump, Criminal Defense Attorneys at (980) 237-4579 to discuss expungement in Charlotte, NC and other aspects of the criminal justice process.

 North Carolina Expungement Law